All Blacks and Black Ferns announce blockbuster home test schedule

-New Zealand Rugby has announced a 10 test international schedule as the Black Ferns and All Blacks prepare to defend their home turf in 2022.
+New Zealand Rugby has announced a 10-test international schedule as the Black Ferns and All Blacks prepare to defend their home turf this year.

-NZ Rugby chief executive Mark Robinson said it was great to see a full international test schedule in Aotearoa after the Covid disruptions of 2021.
+NZ Rugby chief executive Mark Robinson said it was great to see a full international test schedule in Aotearoa after last year's Covid disruptions.

 "It has been a long time since the Black Ferns played a test in Aotearoa and the Pacific Four gives New Zealanders the opportunity to get excited about women's rugby in the build-up to the Rugby World Cup and to get behind their team in what is a huge year for the women's game.